 Unfortunately, most brands focus their storytelling on features and miss the opportunity to make a personal impact on their customers.
 Making your brand story a little more transparent is a great way to build more authentic relationships with your audience.

-Brand storytelling allows you to communicate more than just what you do.
-It helps you simplify your values and makes it easier for people to connect with you – not only for your customers but potential employees too.
+Authentic brand storytelling allows you to communicate more than just what you do.
+It helps you simplify your mission, and makes it easier for people who are moved by that mission to connect with you.
+This not only helps you connect with potential customers, but helps you attract potential employees as well.

 Questions to ask before crafting your brand’s story